-Oga Garra, the proprietor of Oga’s Cantina, admits all guests including the likes of bounty hunters, smugglers, traders, and more.
-With that being said Disney has a few rules about age limits at Oga’s Cantina.
+Oga Garra, the proprietor of Oga’s Cantina, admits all guests, including the likes of bounty hunters, smugglers, traders, and more.
+With that being said, Disney has a few rules about age limits at Oga’s Cantina.

-All guests are welcome and the menu offers both alcoholic and non-alcoholic concoctions.
+All guests are welcome, and the menu offers both alcoholic and non-alcoholic concoctions.
 However, at least one member of your party must be 14 years or older when accompanying minors.

 Oga’s Cantina Menu

 Here we have a look at the actual menu you receive upon entering Oga’s Cantina.
-One side of the menu offers concoctions without alcohol as you can see in the image below.
+One side of the menu offers concoctions without alcohol, as you can see in the image below.

-If this menu is hard to read or you want to take a look at the most current prices, you can check the online menu here on Disney’s site.
+If this menu is hard to read, or you want to take a look at the most current prices, you can check the online menu here on Disney’s site.

-When you first step inside Oga’s Cantina there is so much to take in, especially given the smaller size of the establishment.
+When you first step inside Oga’s Cantina, there is so much to take in, especially given the smaller size of the establishment.

 You’ll more than likely look up to the ceiling first as you are escorted to your area.
-As far as placement options go there’s the inner rim bar, bar tables circling the inner rim bar, and a few coves around the outskirts.
+As far as placement options go, there’s the inner rim bar, bar tables circling the inner rim bar, and a few coves around the outskirts.

-The coves around the outskirts are typically for large parties and the only areas that offer seating.
+The coves around the outskirts are typically for large parties and are the only areas that offer seating.

-The majority of everyone in Oga’s Cantina will be standing or leaning perhaps around a bar or a bar height table.
+Most everyone in Oga’s Cantina will be standing or leaning perhaps around a bar or a bar height table.